 Making French Onion Soup Burgers:

-The star of the show, here, is really the caramelized onions tossed on top of the French Onion Soup Burgers.
+The star of the show, here, is really the caramelized onions tossed on top.
 Now it’s not that big of a deal to make just a few caramelized onions, but if you’re going to be doing these burgers for a crowd and want to make a big batch of them, check out my post with links to Three Ways to Caramelize Onions.
 For this recipe, though, I have a shortcut method that just takes minutes but will give you truly really caramelized onions, tender, silky and juicy.

-Keep in mind that caramelizing onions isn’t an exact science and you’ll need to babysit them a bit and use your judgment, but you can knock these off in a few minutes.
+Keep in mind that caramelizing onions isn’t an exact science and you’ll need to babysit them a bit and use your judgment.
 I start my caramelized onions with butter and a bit of water, then let them cook at a good simmer, covered until they’re soft and starting to brown up a bit.
 Then the lid comes off, and I stir them every minute or so as they brown up, adding a bit of water so the beautiful caramelization doesn’t burn and comes up off the bottom of the pan and coats the onions.
-So you just need to eyeball it and keep them moving.
+Eyeball it and keep them moving.
 When they’re just about done, add a dash of brandy or Sherry, let it cook off just a bit and you’re done.

 Saving Money on French Onion Soup Burgers: